BindusekharGorintla/dqx_dbt/readme.md

 ## Running DQX with DBT Projects

-This demo shows how to apply data quality checks from dbt projects.
+This project shows how to apply data quality checks from dbt projects.
 The DQX quality checking is executed using dbt Python models.

 ### Prerequisites